DorukCem/PrimerCode/questions/Vampire Ambush/question.md

 # Vampire Ambush
 A vampire has been terrorizing your town.
-Your aim is to ambush him when he is in his bat form to strike him when he is fragile.
-You are gathering logs of all bat sightings in the area to find the perfect time for the ambush.
+Your aim is to **ambush him when he is in his bat form** to strike him when he is fragile.
+You are gathering **logs of all bat sightings** in the area to find the perfect time for the ambush.
-Some of these bats are just normal bats but thankfully the vampire bat has some distinctive qualities.
+Some of these bats are just normal bats but thankfully the vampire bat has some **distinctive qualities**.

 ## Input
 Your function takes a single input